 Newark & Nottinghamshire Agricultural Society

 Registered Charity No 514080

-A Company Limited by Guarantee Registered in England
+A Company Limited by Guarantee

-Certificate of Incorporation 1716766
+Registered in England 1716766

-VAT Reg No 65154016
+VAT Reg No 651 5401 62

-President: Mr R H Sheldon MBE Society Chairman: Mr Roger Jackson Chief Executive: Mr Simon Eccleston
+President: Mr T S Richmond OBE TD DL Society Chairman: Mr Roger Jackson Chief Executive: Mr Simon Eccleston

-This event ("show") is organised by the Newark & Nottinghamshire Agricultural Society (the "Society") is held in accordance with the Memorandum & Articles of Association and the Regulations of the Society which are binding on all exhibitors ("exhibitors", "competitors", "trade stand exhibitor") and others attending the Show.
+This event ("Show ") is organised by the Newark & Nottinghamshire Agricultural Society (the "Society") is held in accordance with the Memorandum & Articles of Association and the Regulations of the Society which are binding on all Exhibitors ("exhibitors", "competitors", "trade stand exhibitor") and others attending the Show.
 Copies of the Memorandum & Articles of Association and Regulations are held in the Society Office.

-Exhibitors should read carefully all the documentation in relation to exhibiting at the Show including the "Exhibiting conditions and guidance", "Show Regulations and Information" and "Exhibitors Code of Practice" which are listed in the Schedule of Classes document available on the Show website.
+Exhibitors should read carefully all the documentation in relation to exhibiting at the Show including the Exhibiting conditions and guidance, Show Regulations and Information and Exhibitors Code of Practice which are listed in the Schedule of Classes document available on the Show website.